Washington, D.C. Army Chemical Munitions (Spring Valley)

 Current Site Status

 The U.S. Army Corps of Engineers (USACE) provides minutes of partnering, Remediation Advisory Board (RAB) and community meetings on their web site accessible on the website link below.
 The Army Corps also routinely updates this website with project progress reports and notifications of future meetings and events.
-The Restoration Advisory Board (the local community group) meetings are held on the second Tuesday of each month (except December and August) and are open to the public with public comment solicited at each session.
+The Restoration Advisory Board (the local community group) meetings are held on the second Tuesday of every other month (January, March, May, July, September, November) and are open to the public with public comment solicited at each session.

 The USACE completed excavation of a a munitions pit on a residential property adjacent to, and owned by the American University.
 USACE has completing test trenching and arsenic contaminated soil removal at these properties.
 At the 4825 Glenbrook property USACE has selected removal of the structure and soil under the structure as a remedial action to address the presence of chemical agent and other chemical warfare related materials that may remain on the property.
-The action is scheduled to begin in the fall of 2012 and will be completed late in 2013.
+The action is ongoing and will be completed late in 2014.

 In May 2010 USACE destroyed five recovered chemical munitions.
 Approximately 75 conventional munitions were destroyed in a closed detonation chamber in the summer of 2010.
 All recovered munitions previously stored at the site have been destroyed.
 In February of 2012 2 additional conventional munitions were destroyed in the detonation chamber.